 Hi, I’m Lane, the face behind Supper for a Steal.

-Born and raised in the Sunshine State, I have always had a passion for food and cooking.
+Born and raised in the Tampa Bay area, I have always had a passion for good food and cooking.
 From a young age my mom would brag about her daughter who ate anything.
 As I have gotten older there are in fact things that I will no longer eat (pickles, gross keep them away), but I do love to try almost anything once.

 Mom always had dinner on the table and would never head to the grocery store without her coupons and list.
 She was the coupon queen before couponing was cool.
 From her I have learned to create weekly menu plans to help me stick to a budget.

 I offer great tips on menu planning and recipes.
 I try to use seasonal produce and widely available ingredients.
-Most of my recipes are adapted from other sources to amp up the health factor and control portion sizes.
+I draw inspiration from so many different sources, whether it be other recipes or restaurants.
+One of my favorite things to do is check out the menu’s at our favorite restaurants and recreate the dishes healthier at home.
 I believe in the eyeballing it style of measuring (less cleanup), but I will provide exact measurements in my recipes for you.
 Don’t be afraid to add extra of an ingredient you love.
 In my opinion measuring is only necessary when baking; desserts, breads, etc.

 I shop at Publix for the bulk of my list and try to hit up a few local markets for better produce and international items.
 We have a few local health food stores that I make a trip to every once and a while and I do an every other week Costco run.
 I have found Costco has great prices for organic produce, but I can often buy organic meats on sale at Publix for cheaper.
 When I find great sales on meat and convenience foods I stock up!
 My freezer is usually overflowing with chicken breasts, but you can bet I never paid full price for any of them.

 Although there have been some changes as we go organic, if you are new to the blog please read up on my